 The biblical view of heaven is much better and brings more meaning and hope for life on earth now.
-There are a lot of myths and misconceptions, so let’s look at what the Bible really says about heaven.
+There are a lot of myths and misconceptions, so let’s look at what the Bible really says.

 What is heaven like?
 Heaven is a place where God has His way completely.
 It’s an eternal place of great beauty and glory without any evil.
 The Bible teaches that heaven will come down to earth.
 Heaven is not one long church service and people will do meaningful work.
 Everyone’s reward will be different.
 Perhaps the biggest surprise of all will be who is in heaven and who is not.